rioki/spdr/README.md

 ```

 The boolean is atomic, because we are using the feature that the node
-will process messages on a seperate thread.
+will process messages on a separate thread.
 You probably should
-read about threadding below, so you don't break your fancy applications.
+read about threading below, so you don't break your fancy applications.

 In the chat example we get the server's IP address and user name from the
 command line arguments.